i2p/i2p.firefox/README.md

 Features:
 ---------

-- Automatically select an up-to-date, secure Firefox or Tor Browser(On Windows) variant
+- Automatically select an up-to-date, secure browser from the host platform, with Tor Browser and Firefox preferred.
 - Automatically configure a profile for I2P
 - Automatically block-list all non-I2P local destinations
-- Enable first-party isolation, anti-fingerprinting, letterboxing
+- Enable first-party isolation, anti-fingerprinting, letterboxing, fusion, other privacy and security options
 - Automatically sandbox I2P, Non-I2P, and I2P-Application cookiestores

 Build Dependencies: